verivital/behaverify/REPRODUCIBILITY/2024_VMCAI/README.md

 To test everything is working, please navigate to behaverify/REPRODUCIBILITY/2024\_VMCAI/ and run the following

-	./minimal_script.sh ./
+	./test_script.sh ./ 1 3

 This will run a fairly small script.
 The results will be in behaverify/REPRODUCIBILITY/2024\_VMCAI/examples/.
 Please see the Interpreting and Comparing Results section for an explanation of what results to look for.
+Replace 1 with 0 to not use haskell, and 3 with any positive integer to change number of Differential Testing Examples, or omit them both.

 ## Partial Script

 To create a subset of the results, please navigate to behaverify/REPRODUCIBILITY/2024\_VMCAI/ and run the following

-	./partial_results_script.sh ./
+	./partial_results_script.sh ./ 1 20

 This will run a larger, but still fairly small script.
 The results will be in behaverify/REPRODUCIBILITY/2024\_VMCAI/examples/.
 Please see the Interpreting and Comparing Results section for an explanation of what results to look for.
+Replace 1 with 0 to not use haskell, and 20 with any positive integer to change number of Differential Testing Examples, or omit them both.

 ## Full Script

 To create all results, please navigate to behaverify/REPRODUCIBILITY/2024\_VMCAI/ and run the following

-	./results_script.sh ./ to\_gen
+	./results_script.sh ./ 1 5000

 This will run a large script.
 The results will be in **behaverify/REPRODUCIBILITY/2024\_VMCAI/examples/**.
-Please see the Interpreting and Comparing Results section for an explanation of what results to look for. to\_gen is an optional parameter that dictates how many random examples will be generated and used for Differential testing.
+Please see the Interpreting and Comparing Results section for an explanation of what results to look for.
+Replace 1 with 0 to not use haskell, and 5000 with any positive integer to change number of Differential Testing Examples, or omit them both.
 As the Full Script is quite long, it may be advisable to utilize a smaller value (if not provided, 5000 examples will be generated).